jbayntun/restaurant-tracker/readme.md

 * Mark restaurants that you want or don't want to visit
 * Keep track of past visits

+__I've noticed some cases where searching a grid will make MANY MORE Google API calls than expected, which can/will cost you money.
+Be careful if testing this!!__

 Here's a screenshot:
 ![Screenshot of Web App](public/images/Screenshot.png)